1ryuk/scratchpad/README.md

 The aim of this script was to make it easy for me to organize my thoughts in a *notebook* style of folder and parse through lots of text so that I don't repeat mistakes that I already have solved in the past!

-This script will be saved as a markdown file so that they can easily be converted to pdf/html.
+This script will be saved as a markdown file so that they can easily be converted to PDF or HTML.

 ## Setup